 Operations and Public Safety Plan, Apr.
 24, 2017, at 8.
-In fact, the County requires Mercy House to "conduct random daily checks of 1 mile diameter to shelter and drop-off/pick up locations to enforce shelter rules and avoid loitering and homeless congregations."
+In fact, County requires Mercy House to "conduct random daily checks of 1 mile diameter to shelter and drop-off/pick up locations to enforce shelter rules and avoid loitering and homeless congregations."
 Id.

 Residents found "loitering" within one mile of Bridges can be evicted from the shelter.
-Id. - 86.
-Nothing in the County's plan defines loitering.
-The County instead seems to use the term to refer to remaining in a public place.
+Id. - 98.
+Nothing in County's plan defines loitering.
+County instead seems to use the term to refer to remaining in a public place.
 For example, to prevent "long term loitering," residents are prohibited from arriving at a shuttle stop more than 15 minutes before the scheduled departure time.
-Id. at 29. - 87.
-An initial version of the County's lock-in/shut-out policy, which it calls the "Good Neighbor Policy," was first presented during the November 17, 2015 Orange County Board of Supervisors meeting, before the Supervisors voted to approve the purchase of the Bridges property.
+Id. at 29. - 99.
+An initial version of County's lock-in/shut-out policy, which it calls the "Good Neighbor Policy," was first presented during the November 17, 2015 Orange County Board of Supervisors meeting, before the Supervisors voted to approve the purchase of the Bridges property.
 The policy is part of the Orange County Year Round Emergency Shelter and Multi-Service Center Management, Operations and Public Safety Plan.
-As described during the meeting, the so-called "Good Neighbor Policy" was developed by Orange County in collaboration with local law enforcement. - 88.
-The so-called "Good Neighbor Policy" is based on unfounded, negative stereotypes about homeless people, including the assumption that their presence around the shelter would have a negative impact on the surrounding community - and that being a "good neighbor" therefore means preventing "undesirable" people from being in the community.
-For example, a study commissioned by the County admits that the Anaheim Police Department "does not have any statistical information related to the types of crimes associated with emergency shelters such as that proposed by the County."
+As described during the meeting, the so-called "Good Neighbor Policy" was developed by County in collaboration with local law enforcement. - stereotypes about homeless people, including the assumption that their presence around the shelter would have a negative impact on the surrounding community-and that being a "good neighbor" therefore means preventing "undesirable" people from being in the community.
+For example, a study commissioned by County admits that the Anaheim Police Department "does not have any statistical information related to the types of crimes associated with emergency shelters such as that proposed by the County."
 County of Orange, Initial Study Proposed Mitigated Negative Declaration, Emergency Temporary Shelter and Multi-Service Center, Sept.
 2015, at 52.
 The study contains no support for the assumption that unhoused persons in the vicinity of the shelter would pose any different kind of criminal behavior than housed persons residing or transacting business in the vicinity of the shelter.
-Despite the lack of evidence, the report states that a so-called "Good Neighbor Policy" is justified to mitigate the anticipated negative impacts of the presence of unhoused people in the surrounding area.
+Despite the lack of evidence, the study states that a so-called "Good Neighbor Policy" is justified to mitigate the anticipated negative impacts of the presence of unhoused people in the surrounding area.